LLNL/H5Z-ZFP/docs/interfaces.rst

 sufficiently large array (>=6) of ``unsigned int cd_values``.
 It is up to the  caller to  then call
 `H5Pset_filter() <https://support.hdfgroup.org/HDF5/doc/RM/RM_H5P.html#Property-SetFilter>`_
-with  the array  of cd_values constructed by these macros.
+with  the array  of cd_values constructed by one of these macros.

 However, these  macros are only a  convenience.
 You do  not **need** the ``H5Zzfp.h`` header file if you want  to avoid using it.
-But, you are then responsible  for setting  up  the cd_values  array  correctly for  the filter.
-For reference,  the cd_values  array for  this ZFP  filter is defined like so...
+But, you are then responsible  for setting  up  the ``cd_values``  array  correctly for  the filter.
+For reference,  the ``cd_values``  array for  this ZFP  filter is defined like so...

 +-----------+---------------------------------------------------------+